Semi-Quantum Money: Quantum Lightning with Bolt-to-Certificate

-\begin{definition}[Bolt-to-certificate] For a quantum lightning scheme $\ql$ to have bolt-to-certificate capability, we change the procedure $\ql.\setup(\secparam)$ slightly, so that it outputs a quadruple $(\genbolt, \verbolt, \gencert, \vercert)$, where $\gencert$ is a QPT algorithm that takes as input a quantum money state and a serial number and outputs a classical string of some fixed length $l(\secpar)$ for some polynomially bounded function $l$, to which we refer as a \emph{certificate}, and $\vercert$ is a PPT algorithm that takes as input a serial number and a certificate, and outputs "accept" (1) or "reject" (0).
+where $\gencert$ is a QPT algorithm that takes as input a quantum money state and a serial number and outputs a classical string of some fixed length $l(\secpar)$ for some polynomially bounded function $l$, to which we refer as a \emph{certificate}, and $\vercert$ is a PPT algorithm that takes as input a serial number and a certificate, and outputs "accept" (1) or "reject" (0).

 Let $\secpar \in \mathbb{N}$.
 We say that a quantum lightning scheme $\ql$ has bolt-to-certificate capability if: \begin{itemize} \item

 \item For all QPT algorithms $\certforger$:

 \end{itemize}